All Episodes

 We all should have just been aborted.

-And now we got a story today that it maybe in a couple of billion years, the earth might collide with mercury.
+And now we've got a story today that maybe in a couple of billion years, the Earth might collide with Mercury.

 So for those of you still alive, a couple billion years from now, that's another thing you have to be afraid of.

-And so you can develop a psychosis and go to some psychiatrist if your health care insurance covers it because somebody told you the earth's gonna collide with mercury in a couple billion years.
+And so you can develop a psychosis and go to some psychiatrist if your health care insurance covers it because somebody told you the earth's going to collide with mercury in a couple billion years.

 See how this works?